phill117/FunWithPython/README.md

 + ####**push20.py**

-  CLI-based script that uses Pushbullet's API https://docs.pushbullet.com/ to create and send pushes of dice rolls in a simplified dice notation.
+  CLI-based script that uses Pushbullet's API https://docs.pushbullet.com/ to create and send pushes of dice rolls in a simplified dice notation to either yourself, or a specified email.
   ```
   Usage:
     push20.py [email] [dice]

   Arguments:
     email:	standard email@something.com format
     dice:		standard [N]dX+K, where N is number of dice, X is number of faces of the dice
   		+ is the operator (+, -, *|x, /) accepted, K is the factor to operate on

   ```